-Create Learning Trust has an online safety policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, on page 40).
+School has an E-Safety (including online safety) policy which explains how we try to keep pupils safe in school and how we respond to online safety incidents (See flowchart, on next page).

-Schools will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+School will also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.